 Are you wondering if you need a livestock guard dog on your property?
 If you need homestead dogs, what are the best breeds for you to consider?
 Do you know what you need a dog to do on your homestead?
 Before you purchase a homestead dog, we invite you to consider the following points.

-Should you already have pets and/or homestead dogs and you’re wanting to administer to their health, we suggest you check out The Herbal Academy’s Herbs for Pets course.
+Should you already have pets and/or homestead dogs and you’re wanting to administer to their health, we suggest you check out The Herbal Academy’s Herbs for Pets course below.
 Straightforward and full of valuable information, this course might be just the thing you need to confidently see to your pets health and well being.

 Note on Space for Homestead Dogs: